Attinderkahlon/medibank-app/README.md

 [Vite](https://vitejs.dev/) - For faster development and builds, benefiting from features like native ES modules, efficient hot module replacement, and optimized production builds.

+[React router dom](https://reactrouter.com/en/main) - To manage the routing for this project, aiming to mimic a production-ready environment where multiple pages may be required.

 ## Important Notes

 - **Page Routing**: I have set up react-router-dom to manage the routing for this project, aiming to mimic a production-ready environment where multiple pages may be required.